puutaro/CommandClick/README.md

 ### Internet Button exec script

-This script is executed when internet buton is grey globle mark and long terminal mode is active.
+This script is executed, click when internet buton is grey globle mark and long terminal mode is active.

 ### Button exec script